dzmtrmartavoi/earley-parser/README.md

-ugp
+Earley parser
 ===

-UGP is abbreviation for Unified Grammar Parser.
-It extends Earley Parser for parsing grammars that can be changed during parsing.
+An implementation of the earley algorithm.

+Usage samples can be found at \Tests\UGP.Core.Tests\EarleyParserTests.fs and UGP.Drawing\Runner.fs